zestia/ember-select-box/README.md

 #### `update`

 Updates the select box with a new value(s).
-This is different from `select.
+This is different from `select`.
 It will update the select box's internal state. @onSelect will not fire.
 It is useful for resetting the select box after a selection is made.

 #### `selectActiveOption`